hypa-tool/hypa/README.md

 HyPA requires the [Z3](https://github.com/Z3Prover/z3) SMT solver.
 HyPA is designed such that it only needs to the *path* to the Z3 executable, so everyone can install Z3 whereever it fits them best.
-Either build Z3 yourself or download a prebuild binary for your architecture (see [here](https://github.com/Z3Prover/z3/releases)).
+Either build Z3 yourself or download a prebuilt binary for your architecture (see [here](https://github.com/Z3Prover/z3/releases)).

 The absolute path to Z3 is specified in the `config.conf` configuration file.
 This file **must** be located in the same directors as the HyPA executable (this convention makes it easy to find the config file, independent of the relative path HyPA is called from).
 We already provide a config file `app/config.conf`.
-After having build (or downloaded) Z3, fill the **absolute** path to the Z3 solver in the `config.conf` file.
+After having built (or downloaded) Z3, paste the **absolute** path to the Z3 solver into the `config.conf` file.
 For example, if the Z3 binary is `/usr/bin/z3`, change the content of `app/config.conf` to

 ```